rbgvictoria/melisr-docs-vuepress/docs/additional-documents/qa-tests/README.md

 ### InappropriateQuantityInPreparation

-The quantity is invalid for the preparation type [sic]
+The quantity is invalid for the preparation type

 ```sql{3,5-6}
 SELECT co.CollectionObjectID